Kaulig Racing: Car No. 11 history

 After the 2018 season, the team announced on December 1, 2018, that Truex would be replaced by NASCAR Truck series title contender Justin Haley, who would compete for Sunoco Rookie of the Year honors in 2019.
 Haley would finish twelfth in the points standings in 2019, but the next year scored three wins at both Talladega races and the summer Daytona race and wound up making the Final 4 round of the playoffs, finishing a team-best third in the points standings.
-Haley was in October 2020 confirmed to drive the car again in 2021.
-In his third year driving for Kaulig, Haley won the summer Daytona race and advanced to the Round of 8 in the playoffs, though a DNF in the cutoff race at Martinsville prevented Haley from reaching the Final 4.
+In October 2020, Haley was confirmed to drive the car again in 2021.
+In his third year driving for Kaulig, Haley won the summer Daytona race and advanced to the Round of 8 in the playoffs.
+However, a DNF in the cutoff race at Martinsville prevented Haley from reaching the Final 4.